devicehive/esp8266-firmware/DeviceHiveESP8266.md

 }
 ```

-Returns 'OK' on success or 'Error' with description in result.
+Returns "OK" on success or "Error" with description in result.

 ## gpio/read
 Reads the state of all GPIO pins.
 Only pins specified in the request will be initialized as input.